situmtech/react-native/README.md

 ## Using the Plugin

+### Getting Started
+Before start using our plugin in your own project, you can try out our [Getting Started](./example/README.md) sample app in your device.

 ### Accessing plugin object

 In order to use the plugin in a React Native component all you need is the following: